lsu-ddem/pathways-site/content/6_Resources/8_Arduino /_index.md

 An [automatic calculator](http://www.resistorguide.com/resistor-color-code-calculator/) like this one can be used to easily determine the resistance of your fixed resistor.

+A [voltage divider calculator](https://www.allaboutcircuits.com/tools/voltage-divider-calculator/) is a handy tool for calculating the difference in voltages when wetting up a voltage divider in your circuits.

 ---

 ## Buying More Components